 In cities with flea markets or farmers markets, there’s almost always someone who offers knife sharpening services.
 For a few bucks per knife, you can have your blades sharpened while you wait, or drop them off and pick them up later in the day.
 While this may be better than being without your knives for weeks like with mail order knife sharpening services, it can be rather inconvenient to pack up your knives, drive over to the market, and seek out the knife sharpener – especially for those who’d rather spend their Saturday mornings doing other things.

-FN Sharp’s Premium Kitchen Knives and Right Angle Sharpening Service
+FN Sharp’s Premium Kitchen Knives and Sharpening Service

 At F.N.
 Sharp, we’ve made it our mission to end the days of dull knives by paring high-quality Damascus steel kitchen knives with a unique sharpening service that allows home chefs to focus more on creating great meals and less on maintaining their favorite tools.

 When you buy any set of premium kitchen knives from FN Sharp, you’ll be enrolled in our exclusive sharpening service.
-Designed to eliminate the hassles of keeping your knives perfectly sharp, our service ensures your knives are right where they belong: in your knife block, perfectly sharp and ready to create the next culinary masterpiece.
+Designed to eliminate the hassles of keeping your knives perfectly sharp, our service brings a constant supply of high-end sharp knives to your kitchen.
+Because sharp knives arrive before you send your dull knives back, we ensure your knives are right where they belong: in your knife block, perfectly sharp and ready to create the next culinary masterpiece.

 This means no early morning trips to the farmer’s market.
 No searching for local knife sharpeners or where to buy the best home knife sharpener.
 And no mailing in your knives to be missed for weeks, sometimes even months at a time.
 Designed to be simple and convenient, F.N.
 Sharp truly is cooking, uninterrupted.